How Much Will It Cost To Raise A House Foundation?

 To no surprise, the larger your home or more it weighs, the more complicated the process becomes.
 Luckily, most house raising companies can give you a rough estimate based on your square footage.

-More stories means more weight to raise.
-More weight requires more pros and heavier machinery.
+More stories mean more weight to raise.
+More weight requires additional pros and heavier machinery.
 As such, a two-story home will almost always cost more to raise than a one-story home.

 If the reason you’re lifting your home is a damaged foundation, it may be due to poor soil or ground movement.
 If you're not transporting your home, then you'll need to secure your new foundation with helical or concrete piers.
 This cost is also dictated by the size and weight of the structure.
 Helical piers are cheaper than concrete, and this option is a much more affordable choice than transporting the home to a new location.

 Of course, if your foundation is secure and sturdy, these costs can be avoided.